Birendra848/feature-test/README.md

 To run the project:
 run the code with different feature detectors by specifying the detector name as a command-line argument:
+- Replace <te1.jpg> with the name of the image file you want to process.
+The image should be located in the data/images/ directory.
 ```sh
 #Example
 ./feature_detection ORB te1.jpg